How to save an Excel File to Google Sheets without converting it

 I’ll walk you through the necessary steps of saving and editing excel spreadsheets in Google Sheets without converting them and discuss a few of the more minor details you might need to know afterward.

-How to import and open an excel file (XLSX) into Google Sheets
+How to import and open an XLSX file into Google Sheets

 Shows the file upload button in Google Drive